kingakwa/PROJECT-3-MIGRATION-OF-BITBUCKET-DATA-CENTER-FROM-ONE-REGION-TO-ANOTHER-REGION-LEVERAGING-MGN/README.md

 <img width="482" alt="Image" src="https://github.com/user-attachments/assets/261fc806-326e-4fea-8dd5-b358e9c5bd08" />

-- On the on your server, select it and copy the public ip address of the instance and paste on your brower adding the port number e.g `52.7.182.131:7990` to access it.
+- On your server, select the EC2 instance and copy the public ip address and paste on your brower adding the port number e.g `52.7.182.131:7990` to access it.

 ![Image](https://github.com/user-attachments/assets/936a8451-0abb-4fe3-b920-2498c26fec82)